 At $1999, I can safely say the exterior build quality of the amplifier radiates quality in abundance.
 She is hefty at almost 15lbs, utilizing a fully aluminum chassis from start to finish.
 The power button feels buttery smooth and when active, the Heron 5’s volume knob lights up with a beautiful contrast in color to the surrounding black finish of the center of the dial.

-I’ve a gripe…and it’s a serious gripe that comes in the form of the type of outputs and inputs some amplifiers are using in their designs: the Heron 5 has Balanced XLR and RCA inputs, but only ¼ outputs.
-This upsets me to know end and I am firm believer that this type of a design needs to end…forever.
+I have a gripe…and it’s a serious gripe that comes in the form of the type of outputs and inputs some amplifiers are using in their designs: the Heron 5 has Balanced XLR and RCA inputs, but only ¼ outputs.
+This upsets me to no end and I am a firm believer that this type of design needs to end…forever.

 “We wanted to avoid using a summing op amp on the balanced inputs to produce the single ended signal for the amplification circuit as this would be an additional component in the signal path and inevitably affect the sound.”

 Basically, the amplifier does not work with a direct connection from a 3.5mm source output, to the Heron 5’s XLR inputs.
 My USB DAC of choice is the iBasso DX90, which only has a 3.5mm output.
 So, I normally run a simple 3.5mm male to XLR cable to use with amplifiers that have XLR inputs.
 This cable setup results in no sound with the Heron 5 due to the configured wiring inside.

 However, it does work with certain other adapters and products like my ground loop isolator from Pyle: which is a thing that eliminates electrical noise and ground loops in various audio equipment.
 The device has ¼ and XLR inputs and outputs, so when I connect my DX90 Dac to this Pyle box via XLR, then out that also with XLR to the Heron 5, I am met with perfect, beautiful sound.